 You should be able to spot the turtles in the ocean or hanging out on the beaches, preparing to lay their eggs.

-The area to the north of Cameo Island is the best spot for seeing turtles.
+I found that the area to the north of Cameo Island is the best spot for seeing turtles.

 2. Crete